-Multicultural and International Wedding Music Tips
+4 Music Tips for Multicultural and International Wedding

-Here are some multicultural and international wedding music tips from NYC based DJ Joe Lopez.
-Joe is an extremely versatile and experienced DJ.
-He is in his element for just about any wedding, multicultural or not.
+Here are some Multicultural and International Wedding Music Tips from NYC-based DJ Joe Lopez.
+He is an extremely versatile and experienced DJ, always in his element for just about any wedding–multicultural or not.

-It’s important to make sure your DJ does not generalize a genre based on the nationality they are dealing with.
-For example, not all Spanish music should be treated the same, Dominicans and Colombians, from my experience, seem to be more partial to Merengue while Puerto Ricans prefer Salsa.
-Indian music can be even more challenging as there are also different styles for certain regions and although the language may sound the same to the DJ, the dialects are different and can sometimes come off wrong if there is music playing from one region to a group of people from another, so it is good make your DJ aware of any dos and don’ts when it comes to the particular sub-culture they are dealing with.
+Make sure your DJ doesn’t generalize a genre based on nationality.
+In my experience, I’ve learned that not all Spanish music should be treated the same.
+Dominicans and Colombians seem to be more partial to Merengue while Puerto Ricans prefer Salsa.
+Indian music can be even more challenging.
+There are different styles for difference regions, and while the language may sound the same, the dialects are different and can come off wrong to those from a certain region.
+So make your DJ is aware of the Do’s and Don’ts of the sub-cultures they preform for.

 About the Author